 The best season to visit Bali

 Bali has a tropical, humid and warm climate all year round.
-The climate is distinguished by the Dry Season and the Rainy Season with temperatures that touch highs around 28-30ºC and lows around 23-25ºC.
-Dry Season is between April and September.
-For six months, Bali is less humid as the rainfalls are very scattered and rare which makes this period ideal for vacations.
+Dry Season is between April or May and October.
+During this time Bali is less humid as the rainfalls are very scattered and rare which makes this period ideal for vacations.

-Rainy Season is between October and March.
+Rainy Season is between November and March.
 The sea is rougher and the south coastline gets dirty due to winds and debris.
 The monsoon in Bali is not as rough as in other Asian countries, as the rainfalls might be plenty but weak and the sun always comes up after.
-Although it might be raining for most of those months, climate change affects the rainfalls and nowadays nothing is really predictable.
 It is the best season to visit the green rice field.

 How to go to Bali

 Bali is the most popular destination for Indonesians and Australians.
-A lot of Indonesians take the bus from Jakarta, the capital of Indonesia, for a 23-hour journey.
 Bali has a famous port, a center of arrivals of many cruise lines that travel through South East Asia and other countries.
 If a cruise is a dream of yours, you can start from Singapore, Sumatra or Java and finally get to Bali.

 Where to stay in Bali